-Austria does not have one single professional body that represents visual artists.
+Austria does not have a single professional body that represents all visual artists.
 One of the most important associations is the IG Bildende Kunst which is also active in cultural policy issues.
-Furthermore there is the Berufsvereinigung bildender Künstler Österreichs with chapters in most of the Austrian Länder; in the western part of Austria one finds the Tiroler Künstlerschaft and the Berufsvereinigung der bildenden Künstler Vorarlbergs.
+Furthermore there is the Berufsvereinigung bildender Künstler Österreichs with chapters in most of the Austrian federal states; in the western part of Austria one finds the Tiroler Künstlerschaft and the Berufsvereinigung der bildenden Künstler Vorarlbergs.
 Individual groups focusing on a specific discipline, e.g. photography or architecture, will also be mentioned briefly in this section.

 IG Bildende Kunst

 A self-organised association and interest group for visual artists in Vienna, founded in 1956 as successor to the Bundesverband bildender Künstler Österreichs (BVÖ).
-The mission and tasks of IG Bildende Kunst: taking an active part in political decision-making, achieving better conditions for artists, protecting and improving social, legal, economic and other professional interests.
-The association offers free services and advisory on topics such as social security, right of establishment, fiscal law, copyright and resale rights.
+The mission and tasks of IG Bildende Kunst; taking an active part in political decision-making, achieving better conditions for artists, protecting and improving social, legal, economic and other professional interests.
+The association offers free services and advises on topics such as social security, right of establishment, fiscal law, copyright and resale rights.
 The gallery run by the association reflects its interests and organises curated group exhibitions based on contemporary concepts.
-The website provides a great deal of up-to-date information; a magazine (Bildpunkt) is published four times a year.
+The website provides a great deal of up-to-date information; a magazine (Bildpunkt) is published quarterly.
 Approximately 1,000 members.